Learning to Inject: Automated Prompt Injection via Reinforcement Learning: Introduction

-A direct RL formulation, however, runs into a familiar obstacle: extreme reward sparsity.
-Most randomly generated suffixes fail outright, providing no signal beyond a $0/1$ success indicator.
-We overcome this by introducing a comparison-based feedback mechanism: each candidate suffix is judged against the best suffix seen so far, producing dense intermediate rewards even when neither suffix fully succeeds.
-Concretely, we prompt a feedback model to (i) analyze which of two suffixes is more likely to achieve the injection goal while preserving task utility and then (ii) output a binary preference; we convert log-probabilities over this label into a calibrated, continuous preference signal.
-This yields two complementary attack modes: (1) online query-based attacks, where we perform online RL training with limited queries to satisfy both a user task and an injection goal; and (2) universal, transferable suffixes that generalize across unseen models and injection tasks as a reusable attack primitive.
+A direct RL formulation faces the challenge of reward sparsity: most randomly generated suffixes fail outright, leaving only the 0/1 indicator as signal.
+We address this with comparison-based feedback: each candidate is scored against the best suffix seen so far.
+Even when both fail, one is closer to succeeding than the other, and that comparison provides signal.
+The framework supports two attack modes: (i) online query-based attacks that satisfy the attack goal under a query budget, and (ii) universal transferable suffixes that generalize across unseen models and tasks.